kdavies4/ModelicaRes/examples/PID/README.md

-This folder contains [lin.py](lin.py), which generates a Modelica script ([run-lins.mos](run-lins.mos)) to linearize Modelica.Blocks.Continuous.PID from the [Modelica Standard Library] with various parameter settings and plots the results.
-The results of that script are saved in subfolders here.
+This folder contains [lin.py](lin.py), which generates a Dymola script to linearize Modelica.Blocks.Continuous.PID from the [Modelica Standard Library] with various parameter settings and plots the results.
+The results are generated here, but only the \*.mat files are included in the distribution.

 [Modelica Standard Library]: https://github.com/modelica/ModelicaStandardLibrary